Giants bench Eli Manning, name Daniel Jones starting QB

 On Sunday, his job will be as Jones’ backup.

-McAdoo and general manager Jerry Reese were fired the next day and Manning returned to running the team, starting the last 22 games.
+McAdoo and general manager Jerry Reese were fired the next day and Manning returned to running the team, starting the past 22 games.

 Manning holds all of the Giants’ career passing records, including attempts (8,061, which places him sixth in NFL history), completions (4,860, sixth), passing yards (56,537, seventh) and touchdown passes (362, eighth).